-- I. There are two grounds for appeal: - a.
-The Commissioners' decision was arbitrary; that is, it was unreasonable and not based on, or consistent with, the published Advanced Practice Provider Standards and Criteria or the ACEN and ARC-PA published policies and/or procedures for advanced practice provider programs; or - b.
-The Commissioners failed to follow its published advanced practice provider policies and/or procedures and this failure was significant in leading to the Commissioners' decision.
+- 1. There are two grounds for appeal: - a.
+The Commissioners' decision was arbitrary; that is, it was unreasonable and not based on, or consistent with, the published Nurse Practitioner and Physician Assistant Residency Standards or the ACEN and ARC-PA published policies and/or procedures for nurse practitioner and physician assistant residency programs; or - b.
+The Commissioners failed to follow its published nurse practitioner and physician assistant residency policies and/or procedures and this failure was significant in leading to the Commissioners' decision.